draeder/gossip-protocol/README.md

 - WebRTC + browser automation is inherently flaky across engines; timeouts are tuned for stability rather than strict guarantees.
 - The default signaling endpoint is a third-party service.
 Treat room IDs and client IDs as metadata visible to that signaling layer.
 - This is not a security boundary.
 If you need authz/authn, abuse protection, persistence, or app-layer encryption, add them in your application.
+- Membership convergence is eventually consistent.
+A peer may temporarily know about fewer peers than another peer.
+- The current implementation is CECR-inspired, but does not yet implement coordinate embedding or extrema-based routing.